circinusX1/bunget/README.md

 #######################################################################

-contact by eMail for any questions: marrius9876@gmail
+Questions, Bugs, COmmercial usage: Contact by eMail for any questions: marrius9876@ g m a i   l . c  o  m
 *** Free for non commercial products only ***